The History of England’s Medieval Festival

 Set in 250 acres of beautiful rolling hills in East Sussex, the Castle was in need of a means to announce to the world that it was again open and a totally authentic medieval festival seemed an ideal solution.

 The Festival grew to be the largest annual festival of its kind in England, attracting around thousands of visitors over the three days of the August Bank Holiday weekend.

 The objective of the Festival was to re-create a setting that was so complete that visitors are transported back in time for the day.
 In order to achieve this, no effort or attention to small detail was too great.

 From the moment of entering the grounds the experience is totally unique and inspiring.
 Visitors are greeted by costumed attendants and ticket sellers who speak olde English, immediately setting the tone and transforming the scene into the Middle Ages.

 The first impression is one of awe, with colourful tents, marquees and hundreds of costumed merchants, knights in armour, archers, performers dancing and playing period musical instruments, fills the visitor with keen anticipation of the experience ahead.

-While some other stately homes or properties around England claim to have a Medieval Festival, none offers the complete range and quality of experience that is produced at England's Medieval Festival.
+While some other stately homes or properties around England claim to have a Medieval Festival or Living History re-enactment, none offers the complete range and quality of experience that is produced at England's Medieval Festival.
 If Disney created a magical kingdom reflecting the Middle Ages, the England's Medieval Festival would be their model!